JanDonnermayer/Extensions.Configuration/README.md

 }
 ```

-This package Adds functionality to **Microsoft.Extensions.Configuration**,
+This package adds functionality to **Microsoft.Extensions.Configuration**,
 which can resolve such references.

 ## Installation